stelynx/insanichess/README.md

 ## App Features

+- Play an **online** game with custom time control and ability to specify preferred piece color.
+- Finished games are stored in the database.
-- Insanichess currently supports only OTB (over-the-board) games.
-- All your games are saved locally so you can replay them later.
+- Play OTB (over-the-board) games.
+The games are stored locally and can be found in Game History.
+- Change settings for online and OTB games.

 ### Future Features

-Currently, a backend is being implemented (in pure Dart) which will provide support for the following:
+Currently, support for the following is being added to the Dart backend (sorted by priority):

+- Web version.
+- Play with random opponent.
+- OTB games will be saved on a server instead of locally.
+- Profile editing and searching for other players.
-- Multiplayer games.
+- Making friends.
 - Tournaments.
-- Games will be saved on a server instead of locally.
 - Game statistics.
 - Opening explorer.
 - Different chess pieces and board styles.